CoreSeer/skills-apis/README.md

-# skills-apis
+# A human centric skills data space

+We have a common goal to unite the organisations around Europe to build a human centric skills data space.
+Skills data ecosystem for the development of services related to work & skills.

-List and descriptions of Api in  with code examples
+## Here we have list and descriptions of known Apis with some code examples.